-Aside from being drenched, when we got out we were happy.
-Partly because the views were beautiful, and partly because we knew we didn’t have to drive for any more 2 hours plus periods in the car!
+Aside from being drenched, when I got out I was happy.
+Partly because the views were beautiful, and partly because I knew I didn’t have to drive for any more extended periods in the car!

-We were met by Anita and her partner, who welcomed us and checked us in.
-They were very good with us because we paid in cash, so I would recommend that.
-We didn’t have enough to cover the whole stay so they let us go and withdraw it the next day.
+I was met by Anita and her partner, who welcomed me and checked me in.
+They were very good with me because I paid in cash, so I would recommend that.
+I didn’t have enough to cover the whole stay so they let me go and withdraw it the next day.

-Our room was number 9.
+My room was number 9.
 As with all the rooms, it had a lovely view over the bay and Coco Beach.
-We were the closest room to the pool, which is handy.
-We were very wet and the water was ponding on the slippy tiles outside the rooms so we decided to get our shopping out the way immediately.
-We dumped the bags and drove back down to Coco to find a supermarket.
+Mine was the closest room to the pool, which is handy.
+I was very wet and the water was ponding on the slippy tiles outside the rooms so I decided to get the shopping out the way immediately.
+I dumped the bags and drove back down to Coco to find a supermarket.

-We had a kitchenette in the room so we bought proper food (eating out does actually get boring after a while!) and I stocked up on some beers.
-I was in love with ‘Tona’ beer ever since our trip to Nicaragua.
+I had a kitchenette in the room so bought proper food (eating out does actually get boring after a while!) and I stocked up on some beers.
+I was in love with ‘Tona’ beer ever since my trip to Nicaragua.
 It’s lovely.

-Once back at the room we showered, changed and rested.
-They advertise having wifi in the rooms, but this is not true.
+Once back at the room I showered, changed and rested.
+They advertise having WiFi in the rooms, but this is not true.
 It works fine in reception, but there is no signal in the rooms.
-The hotel has an oyster restaurant upstairs so we thought we’d check it out, especially as Gemma had never tried them.
+The hotel has an oyster restaurant upstairs so I checked that out for tea.

-We had them charbroiled, grilled and fresh (something like that).
+I had them charbroiled, grilled and fresh (something like that).
 The fresh ones have never been nice, but I thought I’d give it a go once more.
 I can confirm, they are still horrible.
 The charbroiled ones were nice, and grilled were okay.
-Gemma tried a charbroiled, and she’s not a big fan.
-Then again, if it’s not part of an English Sunday dinner and doesn’t have mint sauce on it, she rarely is.
 It was pretty expensive, but good to try it once.

-The chef/barman kindly ordered us a taxi so that we could check out the nightlife in Coco.
-We went to a ‘sports bar’ that wasn’t showing the Floyd Mayweather fight, I told them they shouldn’t be able to call themselves a sports bar when the best pound for pound boxer is fighting and they are not showing it.
+The chef/barman kindly ordered me a taxi so that I could check out the nightlife in Coco.
+I went to a ‘sports bar’ that wasn’t showing the Floyd Mayweather fight, I told them they shouldn’t be able to call themselves a sports bar when the best pound for pound boxer is fighting and they are not showing it.

-We found our way to ‘Coconutz’, which is a real sports bar, albeit very Americanised.
-We endured some NFL match before the real sport came on, and as I predicted, Mayweather won on points (I’m not a boxing genius, he always wins on points).
-By this time I was pretty merry, and we were both ready for bed.
-We grabbed a taxi back for 5USD and hit the sack.
+I ended up in ‘Coconutz’, which is a real sports bar, albeit very Americanised.
+I endured some NFL match before the real sport came on, and as predicted, Mayweather won on points.
+By this time I was pretty merry, and ready for bed.
+I grabbed a taxi back for 5USD and hit the sack.